 Pupil Premium Plan and Impact Statement

-A three year strategy that will promote the achievement of disadvantaged students, funded by the Pupil Premium, will be published on 1st December 2020.
+A three year strategy that will promote the achievement of disadvantaged students, funded by the Pupil Premium.
 The strategy will be reviewed regularly to evaluate impact with findings published in an annual review.

 For the academic year 2020-21, the Government is funding a one-off payment to schools to support students whose learning and attainment has been, and in some cases continues to be, affected by the pandemic.